countertop maintenance

 What is the difference between polished and honed countertops?

-Polished countertops have a glossy, mirror-like surface that enhances color and pattern.
-Honed countertops have a matte finish that offers a more natural look with less reflection.
+Polished countertops have a glossy, reflective surface that enhances color and pattern.
+Honed countertops are matte and smooth, providing a softer, more natural appearance.

 Which countertop finish is easier to maintain?

-Polished surfaces are typically easier to clean but may show smudges or fingerprints.
-Honed finishes are better at hiding minor scratches and everyday wear, though they may need more frequent sealing depending on the material.
+Polished finishes are easier to clean but may show fingerprints or smudges.
+Honed finishes hide scratches better but may need more frequent sealing, especially with natural stone.

 Which finish is better for modern kitchens?